-District: Conte est Type: Date: Candidate: Evaluator: Mentor?
-Y N Rounds judged: ALL or Training Stage (Circle one): Fall 1 Spring 1 Fall 2 Spring 2 Fall Season 1: Scoring: Acceptable for now, madentification of Performance I Evaluations: The certified judge ssues: Som etimes the cand idate prioritiz es logically. erves.
-Spring Season 1: Scoring: Acceptable for now, ma Identification of Performance I Evaluations: The certified judge candidate some fairly straight-for ssues: Man (s) will con y times the cand trol and conduct lidate prioritize much of the zes logically. igning the Fall Season 2: Scoring: Mostly in good agreemed Identification of Performance I Evaluations: The candidate will the end and may step in if the can ssues: Mos conduct all t times the cand l evaluations.
-T idate prioritiz he certified ju es logically. - Spring Season 2: Scoring: The candidate's scoring Identification of Performance I Evaluations: The candidate will ssues: The candidate priori tizes as well a as the average certified judge.
-Rate the candidate's competent guidelines: (Please do not infla Collowing NE = not evaluated by you at this 1-2 = needs significant work in th 3-4 = expected candidate score in 5-6 = starting to function like a ce 7-8 = skills like those of a certifie nis area the early se ertified judge ed judge easons ge formation 9-10 = exceeding the skills of sor ne/many ce rtified judges.
-I) Contestant Scoring a) How accurate was the NE 1 2 3 4 5 6 scoring? b) Did he make good use NE 1 2 3 4 5 6 e contest)? c) Did he have good scor NE 1 2 3 4 5 6 -
+District: Cont est Type: Date: Candidate: Evaluator: Mentor?
+Y N Rounds judged: ALL or Training Stage (Circle one): Fall 1 Spring 1 Fall 2 Spring 2 Fall Season 1:Scoring: Acceptable for now, nIdentification of PerformanceEvaluations: The certified judge Issues: Som etimes the cand idate prioritiz es logically. erves.
+Spring Season 1: Scoring: Acceptable for now, m Identification of Performance Evaluations: The certified judge candidate some fairly straight-fo Issues: Mar e(s) will con times the canor trol and conduct didate prioritize t much of the zes logically. igning the Fall Season 2: Scoring: Mostly in good agreem Identification of Performance Evaluations: The candidate wil the end and may step in if the ca Issues: Mos l conduct al t times the cand l evaluations.
+T idate prioritiz he certified ju es logically. - Spring Season 2: Scoring: The candidate's scoring Identification of Performance Evaluations: The candidate will Issues: The candidate priori tizes as well a as the average certified judge.
+Rate the candidate's competen guidelines: (Please do not infla • 0 0 0 following NE = not evaluated by you at thi 1-2 = needs significant work in t 3-4 = expected candidate score i 5-6 = starting to function like a c 7-8 = skills like those of a certifi 9-10 = exceeding the skills of so s time / lack his area n the early s certified judg ed judge a of sufficient in easons ge I) Contestant Scoring a) How accurate was the NE 1 2 3 4 5 U NE 1 2 3 4 5 b) Did he make good us NE 1 2 3 4 5 e of the scor e contest)? c) Did he have good sco NE 1 2 3 4 5 ring rational d) How well did the candidate Profile and establish a cordial relationship with contestants?
+NE 1 2 3 4 5 6 7 8 9 10 e) How well did the candidate Prioritize his findings for contestants?
+NE 1 2 3 4 5 6 7 8 9 10 f) How well did the candidate Present his recommendations to ensembles?
+NE 1 2 3 4 5 6 7 8 9 10 g) How well did the candidate relate to the musical growth of the contestants?
+NE 1 2 3 4 5 6 7 8 9 10 h) How precisely and accurately did the candidate hear musical events?
+NE 1 2 3 4 5 6 7 8 9 10 i) How well did the candidate accurately use Music category language?
+NE 1 2 3 4 5 6 7 8 9 10